cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 might only require implicit authentication and as explicit authentication messageres are already a built-in feature in many higher-level protocols (e.g. TLS 1.3) the CPace protocol described here does not mandate use of a key confirmation on the level of the CPace sub-protocol.

-Already without explicit key confirmation, CPace enjoys weak forward security under the sCDH and sSDH assumptions {{CPacePaper}} and also enjoys perfect forward security under the stronger assumption of the algebraic adversary model
+Already without explicit key confirmation, CPace enjoys weak forward security under the sCDH and sSDH assumptions {{AHH21}} and also enjoys perfect forward security under the stronger assumption of the algebraic adversary model
-{{CPacePaper3}}.
+{{ABKLX21}}.
-With added explicit confirmation, CPace enjoys perfect forward security also under the strong sCDH and sSDH assumptions {{CPacePaper}}.
+With added explicit confirmation, CPace enjoys perfect forward security also under the strong sCDH and sSDH assumptions {{AHH21}}.

 When implementing explicit key confirmation, it is recommended to use an appropriate message-authentication code such as HMAC {{?RFC2104}} or
 CMAC {{?RFC4493}} using a key derived from ISK.
 One suitable option that works also in the parallel setting without message ordering is to make each party send an authenticator tag that is calculated over the protocol message that it has sent previously, i.e. let party A calculate its transmitted authentication code over MSGa and let party B calculate its transmitted authentication code over MSGb.